spectrocloud/librarium/content/docs/04.6-vm-management/05-vm-packs-profiles/16-enable-vm-dashboard.md

 # Prerequisites

 - A cluster profile with the Spectro VM Dashboard integration add-on configured.
+Check out the [Create Spectro VM Dashboard Profile](/vm-management/vm-packs-profiles/create-vm-dashboard-profile) guide to learn more.

 - Two defined cluster role bindings for every user: ``spectro-list-namespaces``and ``spectro-list-vmtemplates``.